open-dollar/od-docs/docs/api/tokens.md

 // ... (same as above)
 ```

-For all available providers and ProviderType, see [Social Login Providers](/applications/providers).
+For all available providers and ProviderType, see [Login Providers](/coverage/providers).